samuelgr/Pathwinder/README.md

 - On Windows, creating filesystem links generally requires administrative privileges.
 Pathwinder does not impose this requirement.
     - Windows might demand administrative privileges when writing Pathwinder's configuration file, depending on where it is located.

 - Pathwinder works where filesystem links do not.
 Because filesystem links themselves are special objects that require support from the underlying filesystem, they are not suitable for all situations.
+Pathwinder binaries and configuration files are just normal files, so Pathwinder can support situations like these without issue.
+For example:
+    - Cloud syncing services typically cannot properly handle filesystem links.
+Creating a filesystem link within a directory that syncs to the cloud normally results in either a sync error or the link's target being synced (rather than the link itself).
-For example, the filesystems typically used on removable storage devices like USB keys do not support filesystem links, but Pathwinder would work without issue in that setting.
+    - Filesystems used on removable storage devices like USB keys typically do not support filesystem links, and attempting to create them would fail with an error.

 - Making a filesystem link is a system-wide change, visible to all applications that access it.
 Pathwinder, on the other hand, does not make any persistent changes to the filesystem, nor does it make any system-wide changes whatsoever.
 Pathwinder only redirects file operations for those applications that the end user has configured, and even then, only while they are running.